Learning Geometry and Topology via Multi-Chart Flows: GEOMETRY OF SINGLE-CHART FLOWS

-As discussed next, the flow enables us to compute geodesics, which are essential for many practical operations on a Riemannian manifold, such as the exponential map and logarithmic map, which are necessary for performing computations on the manifold.
-We remark that one can in principle obtain other geometric quantities, e.g. the Riemannian curvature, using the model.
+As discussed next, the flow enables us to compute geodesics, which are essential for many practical operations on a Riemannian manifold, such as exponential maps and logarithmic maps.
+We remark that one can in principle obtain other geometric quantities, e.g. the Riemannian curvature, through performing the relevant operations on the learned metric.

-\paragraph{Exponential maps.} Using the Riemannian metric \eqref{eq:riemannian_metric}, one can solve the exponential map numerically by solving the geodesic equation, which is explicitly formulated below.
+\paragraph{Exponential Maps.} Using the Riemannian metric \eqref{eq:riemannian_metric}, one can solve the exponential map by solving the geodesic equation as explicitly formulated below.

 \begin{theorem} The geodesic equation in the latent space induced by the pullback metric \eqref{eq:riemannian_metric} is given by